hashicorp/consul/website/content/README.md

 - `deploy/server/k8s/platform/openshift` contains instructions on deploying a Consul server agent when running OpenShift.
 - `upgrade/k8s/compatibility` contains information about compatible software versions to help you upgrade the version of Consul running on Kubernetes.

-For service networking, file paths tend to have the following order:
+For **service networking**, filepaths tend to have the following order:

 <CodeBlockConfig hideClipboard>